internetarchive/fatcat/python/README_import.md

 First import a random subset single threaded to create (most) containers.
 On a fast machine, this takes a couple minutes.

+    # NOTE: `--extid-map-file` was used during initial import, but is now deprecated
     time ./fatcat_import.py jalc /srv/fatcat/datasets/JALC-LOD-20180907.sample10k.rdf /srv/fatcat/datasets/ISSN-to-ISSN-L.txt --extid-map-file /srv/fatcat/datasets/release_ids.ia_munge_20180908.sqlite3

 Then, in parallel: